Geography: location (in Europe), bordering countries and waters

 The Irish planning system must be viewed in the socio-economic context through a prism of significant sustained economic and population growth within an open and globalised market economy.
 It is a regulatory system where the development of land requires planning permission and development is principally developer-led.
-It operates at national, regional and local level, using statutory and non-statutory plans and implementation tools, while applying vertical and horizontal coordination mechanisms (Figure 1; Appendix 5).
-The Irish planning system is in continuous evolution and as such it is a dynamic system, which is open to innovation and flexibility (Appendix 6).
+It operates at national, regional and local level, using statutory and non-statutory plans and implementation tools, while applying vertical and horizontal coordination mechanisms (see Figure: Planning system and development approval process in Ireland; see Figure: Planning System of Ireland).
+The Irish planning system is in continuous evolution and as such it is a dynamic system, which is open to innovation and flexibility (Appendix Factors and influences on the Irish planning system 1960-present).
 The introduction of the Planning and Development Act 2000 on the regional tier in the spatial planning hierarchy and its refinement in 2014, made operational in 2015, is an example of that innovation.

 Historical development of the planning system

 The initial enthusiasm for town planning before the Second World War, when planning legislation based on the English town planning model was introduced in Ireland, did not materialise in tangible results.
 In the post-war period the first government programme for economic expansion (1959–63) set ambitious economic targets and physical planning was intended to play a role in promoting growth (O’Leary 2014).
 In the 1960’s, the renaissance of planning related directly to the perception that good planning and well-planned and attractive environments were a catalyst for economic and industrial expansion (Bannon 1985).
 The United Nation’s Programme of Technical Assistance played a significant role in the institutionalisation of formal spatial planning in Ireland at this time.